Phrogz/rephinez/scenarios/Hat Shuffler/ABOUT.md

 At each step the scenario picks a random round, picks two teams at random, randomly decides if it's going to swap men or women, and then swaps two players of the same gender between those two teams.

+When the first player selected has baggage:

+* If the other player has baggage of the same gender as the first player's baggage, swap the baggage along with the players.
+* If the other player does not have baggage, find someone on their team with the same gender as the first player's baggage, and swap them along with them.
+* If both players have baggage, but of different genders, then give up and don't make any change this round.

+All this dancing around gender is intended to maintain the gender ratios per team.
+The logic can be greatly simplified if gender ratios were not required.

 # Yardsticks